 Nicole takes on her grandfather's red barn, which has fallen into disrepair and requires a great deal of structural work to make it safe and strong.
 Starting with an Amish metal roof, skylights, new gutters and a coat of paint, Nicole brings the exterior of the barn back to life.
 Nicole removes part of the loft to reveal a beautiful cathedral ceiling and rebuilds a staircase out of salvaged wood.
 With the barn finally reborn, Nicole is ready to reveal the full renovation of the '50s midcentury ranch to the home's original builders, her grandma and grandpa.

-Nicole's doing a surprise home renovation for one of her carpenters, Bobby, and his family.
-Bobby and his wife Karen started renovating their house two years ago, but their daughter Tessa was diagnosed with cancer, and they turned their focus, time and resources on her treatment.
+Nicole's doing a surprise home renovation for one of her carpenters and his family.
+Bobby and his wife, Karen, started renovating their house two years ago.
+When their daughter Tessa was diagnosed with cancer, they turned their focus, time and resources on her treatment.
 This left them living in a house with a bare, gutted master bathroom and unfinished projects in the hallway and laundry room.
 Nicole invites the family over for a five-day staycation at her grandparents' recently restored home.
 Little do they know that Nicole and her crew will be finishing the renovation they started two years ago.

 Tessa and her family are coming home soon, and Nicole needs to finish their surprise home renovation before they do.
 She tackles the laundry room and hallway in the back addition of Bobby and Karen's house.
 Nicole reconfigures the layout, tearing down walls, moving plumbing and adding lots of storage make the space more functional and practical.
 She also adds more shelving in the garage to organize the clutter.
 Thing get down to the wire as Nicole, Tessa's extended family and her crew race to the finish.